Salma Hayek’s Daughter Valentina Makes Rare Appearance, Has Inherited Mom’s Looks

 Salma Hayek’s 11-year old daughter Valentina made a rare appearance with her mom and dad at the Gucci Autumn/Winter 2019 Fashion show during Milan Fashion Week, revealing a striking resemblance to her mother.
 Valentina showed off her fashionista credentials by wearing clothes by the designer.
-People Magazine reports that she wore Gucci Flashtrek sneakers that cost over $1500 and paired those with a pink sweater from the brand and jeans.
+People Magazine reports that she wore Gucci Flashtrek sneakers that cost over $1,500 and paired those with a pink sweater and a pair of jeans from the same brand.
 Getting the designer clothes was likely very easy for the pre-teen since her father’s conglomerate owns Gucci.

-As for her mother, the Frida actress showed off her ageless beauty in a floral print purple and gold dress with a red fur embellishment on the sleeves.
+As for her mother, the Frida actress showed off her ageless beauty in a floral print purple-and-gold dress with a red fur embellishment on the sleeves.
 She chose patent gold platform heels and a red purse to accessorize the look.

-Valentina is Hayek’s only child with Pinault and she had her relatively late in life at 41.
+Valentina is Hayek’s only child with Francois-Henri Pinault and she had her relatively late in life at 41.
 In an interview with Red Magazine, she discussed the “blessing” that motherhood has been to her life.

 “My body, as a miracle, had one.
 The huge blessing I’ve had is that my husband has three other children.
 So I have four.
 And they are all so different.”